jaredmyers/gogym/api/README.md

 * Created using MVC achitecture
 * Containing GET, POST, PATCH, DELETE request support for retrieving user information
 * Utilized JSON tags for stuct modeling to JSON for storing documents in MongoDB.
 * Leveraged Docker muli-staged builds and ECR registration for Elastic Container deployment.
+* Also deployed using EC2 instances after ECS proved unrealistic on vCPU and memory consumption.